 Companion plants.
 Perennial vegetables such as asparagus; not root vegetables or vines.

 Container growing.
 Cardoons do not grow well in containers.
-Chose a 5-gallon container to grow one cardoon.
+Chose a 5-gallon (19 liter) container to grow one cardoon.

 Caring for Cardoon

 Water and feeding.
 Evenly water cardoon but allow plants to dry out between watering.